They say…

 Café Oto,

 Developing in the 19th century along the main Cambridge Road, Ermine Street, from what were once two small villages, Dalston became an outlier of the poor East End in the 20th century.
-Its traditional character is still much in evidence on celebrated Ridley Road market, but a longstanding arty and alternative edge has recently developed into more obvious gentrification, spurred by regeneration projects like Gillett Square with its ‘culture house’ and jazz club and major improvements in transport brought by the Overground extensions.
-Another aspect of the area’s changing face, only a few steps from Dalston Junction Overground, is the Print Works complex, originally built for the Gazette but renovated in the late 2000s by the Bootstrap Company, a local regeneration and development charity dating back to the 1970s.
-Besides solar powered workspaces for creative enterprises, a roof garden and a gallery, the buildings house Café Oto, one of ’s more unusual music venues, with a programme of experimental, avant garde and more left field rock, folk and acoustic music – and a surprisingly nifty range of craft beer.
+Its traditional character is still much in evidence on celebrated Ridley Road market, but a longstanding arty and alternative edge has recently developed into more obvious gentrification, spurred by regeneration projects like Gillett Square with its ‘culture house’ and jazz club and major improvements in transport brought by the London Overground extensions.
+Another aspect of the area’s changing face, only a few steps from Dalston Junction Overground, is the Print Works complex, originally built for the Hackney Gazette but renovated in the late 2000s by the Bootstrap Company, a local regeneration and development charity dating back to the 1970s.
+Besides solar powered workspaces for creative enterprises, a roof garden and a gallery, the buildings house Café Oto, one of London’s more unusual music venues, with a programme of experimental, avant garde and more left field rock, folk and acoustic music – and a surprisingly nifty range of craft beer.

 Four choices come from the brewery include one brewed specially for the venue, and the rest is made up of interesting stuff from Pitfield’s, including their historic recreations.
 Cristal Alken and amber ale from Belgium grace the keg taps, and a supplementary lineup of sake, shochu, plum wine and Yamazaki malt whisky reflects a notable Japanese influence.
 During the day this attractive post-industrial space is open as a chilled out café, dishing up simple breakfasts and lunches on weekdays and snacks and pastries at weekends, before reopening most evenings for bands.
 Midori, one of the managers, tells me the jazzier the music, the more popular the better craft beers.